5 February 2010

 If you’re writing a game or another app where you want fine grained control of audio with low latency, you probably don’t want to use the above methods.
 Instead, you might want to use OpenAL, a cross-platform audio library supported by the iPhone.

 OpenAL can be a beast with a steep learning curve.
-Luckily, Alex Restrepo has extended a great example by gehacktes.net and made a nice Sound Engine library using OpenAL that you can either use in your projects or use as a reference.
+Luckily, Alex Restrepo has made a nice Sound Engine library using OpenAL that you can either use in your projects or use as a reference.

-Another option is the Cocos2D game library includes an extremely easy to use sound engine that makes playing audio a snap.
-You can learn how to use it in my tutorial on How To Make a Simple iPhone Game With Cocos2D.
+Another option is the Cocos2D game library, which includes an extremely easy to use sound engine that makes playing audio a snap.
+You can learn how to use it the tutorial on How To Make a Simple iPhone Game With Cocos2D 3.0.

 That’s about all I’m going to cover about audio topics in iPhone programming for now – but keep in mind I’ve barely scratched the surface.
-If you’re interested in more, I’d recommend reading Apple’s docs, especially the Core Audio Overview and Audio Session Programming Guide, and possibly digging into OpenAL a bit more.
+If you’re interested in more, I’d recommend reading Apple’s docs, especially the Core Audio Overview and the Audio Session Programming Guide, and possibly digging into OpenAL a bit more.
+You might also like to look at the tutorial How To Make a Music Visualizer that contains some additional examples of iPhone audio.

-I hope this Audio 101 series has been useful to other developers who may be new to audio concepts.
-Feel free to share any additional info you’re aware regarding audio programming that may be useful to others!
+I hope this Audio Tutorial series has been useful to other developers who may be new to audio concepts.
+Feel free to share any additional info you’re aware of regarding audio programming that may be useful to others!